 Perfect to pop into little mouths as a treat are these Mini Panettone buns.
-Not just for Christmas!
+Full of fruit & not just for Christmas!

 These terrific Cake Pops can be made with any of our cake mixes – these are made with our Toffee Cake Mix.
 This is the new way of eating cake and presentation can be an easily achieved wow factor – you will never know how effortless these are until you have a go as these a great family fun to make.

-These Chocolate Mice Cakes are gorgeous little cakes to please gorgeous little faces anytime and another recipe for full family involvement – if you can keep Dad out of the chocolate topping pot!
+These Chocolate Mice Cakes are gorgeous little cakes to please gorgeous little faces anytime and another recipe for full family involvement – if you can keep Dad out of the chocolate frosting pot!